INVESTOR ALERT: Olaplex Holdin - GuruFocus.com

-Robbins+Geller+Rudman+%26amp%3B+Dowd+LLP announces that purchasers or acquirers of Olaplex Holdings, Inc. (NASDAQ: OLPX) common stock pursuant and/or traceable to Olaplex’s initial public offering conducted on or around September 30, 2021 (the “IPO”) have until January 17, 2023 to seek appointment as lead plaintiff of the Olaplex class action lawsuit.
+SAN DIEGO, Dec.
+2, 2022 /PRNewswire/ -- Robbins Geller Rudman & Dowd LLP announces that purchasers or acquirers of Olaplex Holdings, Inc. (NASDAQ: OLPX) common stock pursuant and/or traceable to Olaplex's initial public offering conducted on or around September 30, 2021 (the "IPO") have until January 17, 2023 to seek appointment as lead plaintiff of the Olaplex class action lawsuit.
 Captioned Lilien v.
 Olaplex Holdings, Inc., No. 22-cv-08395 (C.D.
-Cal.), the Olaplex class action lawsuit charges Olaplex andcertain of its top executives and directors with violations of the Securities Act of 1933.
+Cal.), the Olaplex class action lawsuit charges Olaplex as well as certain of its top executives and directors with violations of the Securities Act of 1933.

 If you suffered substantial losses and wish to serve as lead plaintiff of the Olaplex class action lawsuit, please provide your information here: